GRAINS-Corn, soy turn up on U.S. export data, rallying from early declines

 Traders continue to digest the USDA's Jan.
 12 stocks and supply/demand reports that showed smaller-than-expected U.S. grain supplies as of Dec.
 1.

 "Fund managers jumped back on the bandwagon of buyers that received support from Thursday's USDA ... crop report," StoneX chief commodities economist Arlan Suderman wrote in a client note.
-"That rally seemed to lack conviction on Friday ahead of the three-day holiday weekend, resulting in the overnight selling, but the buying returned today," Suderman said.
+"That rally seemed to lack conviction on Friday ahead of the three-day holiday weekend, resulting in the overnight selling, but the buying returned today."

+Remarks by Russian President Vladimir Putin that his country should maintain stocks and not export all its agricultural supplies drew attention to geopolitical risks as Russia's invasion of Ukraine continues.

 Meanwhile, Algeria's state grains agency OAIC bought milling wheat in an international tender, with quantities estimated in initial assessments by European traders at 510,000 tonnes to 600,000 tonnes.